 Music For Canberra's Board of Directors & CEO

-Nathan is a lawyer with twenty years experience in public policy and government law.
+Nathan is a lawyer with extensive experience in public policy and government law.
 He has worked as a Native Title Officer in Indigenous Affairs, a Research Analyst in the Parliamentary Library and as Human Rights Advisor to the ACT Government.
 Currently, he holds the position of Special Counsel – Human Rights in the Office of the ACT Government Solicitor, with primary responsibility for matters arising under the Human Rights Act 2004, the first Bill of Rights in Australia.
+He appears from time to time as Counsel in the ACT Civil and Administrative Tribunal, Magistrates Court and Supreme Court.
 When not advising or appearing for the Territory, he sets up a decent camp site and plays sessions at folk festivals, encourages his teenage children to choose music over law and wonders what would have happened if he had continued his vocal jazz training with the late Gerry Scott…

 Yu-Lan is passionate about access to musical opportunities for the Canberra community and is a Canberra Youth Orchestra alumna.
 She has held executive committee roles for the National Capital Orchestra since 2005 including four years as president.

 Her professional experience includes policy development and implementation, HR, stakeholder engagement, organisational culture, and program management.
 Yu-Lan has 16 years of public sector experience (ACT and APS), including 3 years in the Senior Executive Service.
 Roles included Secretary to the Remuneration Tribunal, and Senior Executive with Responsibility for Business Integrity and Risk.
 She holds an Executive Masters of Public Administration and completed the Audrey Fagan Women’s Leadership Program, convened by the Australian Institute of Company Directors.
 Yu-Lan places high value on communication, culture and development pathways.